Wherever You Go, There You Are Book Summary

 6) Letting Go

-• it’s not only the stickiness of our desires concerning outer events that catch us.
+• It’s not only the stickiness of our desires concerning outer events that catch us.
 Nor is it only a holding on with our hands.
 We hold on with our minds.

 Part II – The Heart of the Practice